Recovery Bounds on Class-Based Optimal Transport: A Sum-of-Norms Regularization Framework: Acknowledgements

 In summary, the optimization problem in \eqref{eq:framework} can be written in the following abstract form:

 where each term $\phi_p$ denotes a template function term in the objective and each set $S_q$ is a weighted cylinder-simplex.
-Bertsekas \cite{Bert11} and Wang and Bertsekas \cite{WB16} and \cite{PN18} give general stochastic incremental schemes that combine gradient, proximal and projected schemes for optimizing such finite sum problems with convex constraints.
-However, these do not use acceleration and their respective convergence is only guaranteed with a variable and vanishing step size, which is practically difficult to control and often yields extremely slow convergence.
+The values of $P,Q$ in \eqref{eq:framework} are given above and $D=mn$. \cite{Bert11}, \cite{WB16} and \cite{PN18} give general stochastic incremental schemes that combine gradient, proximal and projected schemes for optimizing such finite sum problems with convex constraints.
+These do not, however, use acceleration and their respective convergence is only guaranteed with a variable and vanishing step size, which is practically difficult to control and often yields extremely slow convergence.

-{\bf Our Proposed Method:} We herein jointly exploit the two ideas in \cite{Def16} and \cite{WB16} to obtain an accelerated proximal scheme for constrained framework in \eqref{eq:framework}.
+{\bf Our proposed method:} We herein jointly exploit the two ideas in \cite{Def16} and \cite{WB16} to obtain an accelerated proximal scheme for constrained framework in \eqref{eq:framework}.
 Further, we shortly show in Lemma \ref{lem:proxop} that the proximal operator can be computed in closed form for our problem.
 Together with the projection to the simplex from \cite{condat16,DSSC08}, this gives a stochastic incremental algorithm with much less costly iterations.

 We extend the acceleration techniques of unconstrained optimization as in the Defazio's scheme (known as Point--SAGA) to the constrained setting.
 Point--SAGA utilizes individual "memory" vectors for each term in the objective function, which store a calculated subgradient of a selected term in every iteration.
-These vectors are subsequently used as an estimate of the subgradient in next iterations.
+These vectors are subsequently used as an estimate of the subgradient at subsequent iterations.
 We extend this scheme by introducing similar memory vectors to constraints.
 Each memory vector $\bh_m$ for a constraint $S_m$ stores the last observed normal (separating) vector to $S_m$.
 At each iteration either an objective term $\phi_p$ or a constraint component $S_q$ is considered by random selection.
 Accordingly, we propose the following rule for updating the solution: